Azure-Samples/azure-iot-starter-kits/seeed/1-temperature-sensor/README.md

 ### Physical assembly

-For a video overview of the physical assembly steps, download and watch the following: [Assembling the Rasberry Pi 3 for the temperature-sensor project](https://iotcompanionapp.blob.core.windows.net/videos/temp-sensor-assembly.mp4).
+For a video overview of the physical assembly steps, download and watch the following: [Assembling the Raspberry Pi 3 for the temperature-sensor project](https://iotcompanionapp.blob.core.windows.net/videos/temp-sensor-assembly.mp4).

 1. Remove Raspberry Pi 3 (including USB/micro USB power cable) and micro SD card from packaging.
 1. Insert the micro SD card into micro SD card port on the Raspberry Pi 3.